-Do something active – I haven’t been as good at this one as the others, but in the last few weeks I have been working on making sure this is part of my morning routine.
+I haven’t been as good at this one as the others, but in the last few weeks I have been working on making sure this is part of my morning routine.
 As a mom, it is so important to the success of my day.
 This doesn’t just apply to me, it also applies to my kids.
-Maybe it’s just a walk outside, or some yoga on youtube, whatever it is I just want to get my body moving.
+Maybe it’s just a walk outside, or some yoga on YouTube, whatever it is I just want to get my body moving.
 I notice it helps me stay more active and more motivated throughout the day.

 So there you have it, the morning routine that made me a better mom.
 It’s not complicated or hard, it’s just five simple things that you can start doing tomorrow to help you be a happier and healthier mom.

 Here are some great gift guides you might be interested in: